-7. Maintenance
+6. Maintenance

 The Adaptive Gripper requires only external maintenance with limited downtime.

-Maintenance for both 2-Finger Adaptive Robot Grippers is required after specified usage, measured in time (normal 40h week) or in cycles (requesting an open and closed movement from the Gripper).
+Maintenance for both 2-Finger Adaptive Grippers is required after specified usage, measured in time (normal 40h week) or in cycles (see Info box below for details about cycle definition).

-Following the maintenance interval will ensure :
+Following the maintenance interval will ensure:

-- Correct functioning of your Gripper.
+- Correct functioning of your gripper.

 - Validity of your warranty.

-- Proper lifetime for your Gripper.
+- Proper lifetime for your gripper.